fourmolu/fourmolu/README.md

 ### Regions

-One can ask Ormolu to format a region of input and leave the rest unformatted.
+One can ask Fourmolu to format a region of input and leave the rest unformatted.
 This is accomplished by passing the `--start-line` and `--end-line` command line options. `--start-line` defaults to the beginning of the file, while `--end-line` defaults to the end.